 - When you get a little more confident in your eye liner application, try mixing the two brush angles together for a natural thin to thick application – this gives the outer lashes more thickness.

-All product was given to us for editorial consideration except for the Make Up Forever Color Liner and Illamasqua Precision Ink which we popped in our shopping basket this one time in Sephora.
+All product was given to us for editorial consideration except for the Make Up Forever Color Liner, Illamasqua Precision Ink and MAC Cosmetics Liquid Last.